TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Already a Fandango VIP?
 Sign In

-Privacy Policy Privacy Policy Terms and Policies Terms of Use Ticket Policy Promo Code Policy Gift Card Terms Cookies and Tracking FandangoNOW and Vudu Policy VIP+ Program Terms Privacy PolicyTerms and PoliciesTerms of UseTicket PolicyPromo Code PolicyGift Card TermsCookies and TrackingFandangoNOW and Vudu PolicyVIP+ Program Terms en Español | en Français | auf Deutsch
+Privacy Policy Privacy Policy Terms and Policies Terms of Use Ticket Policy Promo Code Policy Gift Card Terms Cookies and Tracking FandangoNOW and Vudu Policy VIP+ Program Terms Privacy PolicyTerms and PoliciesTerms of UseTicket PolicyPromo Code PolicyGift Card TermsCookies and TrackingFandangoNOW and Vudu PolicyVIP+ Program Terms Download Translations

-**Last updated: July 13, 2020**
+*   en Español
+*   en Français
+*   auf Deutsch

+Last updated: August 11, 2020

 This Privacy Policy explains how Fandango Media, LLC and its subsidiary companies, including the businesses operating under the Fandango, FandangoNOW, Vudu, Rotten Tomatoes, Flixster, Movieclips, Movies.com, Activaterewards.com, MovieTickets.com, or M-GO brands ("Fandango", "we", "our" or "us"), collect, use, and share information from or about you when you use our websites, downloadable applications, interactive TV applications, voice-activated skills, other digital services, connected devices, and off-line services that link to this policy, or if you generate ratings/reviews/public comments/content on our properties or engage in business with us (the “Services”).
 Note that this Privacy Policy does not apply to our movie ticketing business that operates in Latin America, as that business has a separate privacy policy.

-**Our Owners**
+Our Owners

 When the Services receive or collect information, that information is being received and collected, and will be owned, by Fandango and each of "Fandango's Owners" (i.e., each company that has an ownership interest in Fandango).
 While Fandango's use, handling, disclosure and practices with respect to that information will be governed by this Privacy Policy, each Fandango’s Owners’ use, handling, disclosure and practices with respect to that information will be governed by that Fandango’s Owners’ privacy policy.
 Fandango's Owners are currently NBCUniversal and Warner Bros.
 If you want to learn more about the privacy practices of NBCUniversal and Warner Bros., we encourage you to review their policies (linked below):

 *   NBCUniversal Privacy Policy
 *   Warner Bros.
 Privacy Policy

-**Your Rights to Dispute**
+Your Rights to Dispute

 **Your use of our websites and our other services are subject to binding individual arbitration of any disputes which may arise, as provided in the Terms and Policies.
 Please read the arbitration provisions of the Terms and Policies carefully and do not use the Services if you are unwilling to arbitrate any disputes you may have with us as provided in our Terms and Policies.**

 PLEASE READ THIS PRIVACY POLICY CAREFULLY TO UNDERSTAND HOW WE HANDLE YOUR INFORMATION.
 BY USING THE SERVICES, YOU ACKNOWLEDGE YOU HAVE READ AND UNDERSTAND THIS PRIVACY POLICY AND THAT WE WILL COLLECT, USE AND SHARE YOUR INFORMATION AS SET FORTH BELOW.

+Table of Contents

 1. Personal Information We Collect and Purposes
 2. When We Share Your Information